-- 1. Move the cursor up to the Standard toolbar, and point to the icon that has a magnifying glass with a rectangle in it. - 2.
-Rest the arrow on the button for a moment without clicking.
+1. Move the cursor up to the Standard toolbar, and point to the icon that has a magnifying glass with a rectangle in it.

+- 2. Rest the arrow on the button for a moment without clicking.
 A small window opens just below it, displaying the command the button represents.
 In this case, the window should say "Zoom Window."
 This is a tool tip-all buttons have them.
 Notice the small arrow in the lower-right corner of the icon.
 This is the multiple-command arrow mentioned earlier. - 3.
 Place the arrow cursor on the button and hold down the left mouse button.
-A column of eight buttons drops down vertically below the original button.
-The top button in the column is a duplicate of the button you clicked.
-This column of buttons is called a toolbar flyout.
+A column of nine buttons drops down vertically below the original button.
+The top button in the column is a duplicate of the sion Modify Window Help